Here are the common questions we get from business owners:

 Let’s dive into a few of the bigger ones.

-1. Macs are secure
+1. Macs are more secure

 Macs are known to be safer than PCs.
 As a rule there are fewer viruses written for Apple, and they are targeted less by hackers and cyber criminals.
-Their sturdy iOS operating system offers solid defence against most attacks, and cyber defence should be towards the top of any business’s list of priorities.
+Their sturdy macOS operating system offers solid defence against most attacks, and cyber defence should be towards the top of any business’s list of priorities.

 According to research by Gartner, IT organizations spend an average of $2000 to $2300 per user, per year to secure their PCs.
 That’s a big chunk of anyone’s budget, and Macs are cheaper to manage.